 - You just don’t need the inheritance because you’re financially stable and would rather someone else benefit from it.

-Those are all valid reasons to disclaim inheritance, but in some instances it may come down to simply not wanting whatever it is you’re supposed to inherit.
+Those are all valid reasons to disclaim an inheritance, but in some instances, it may come down to simply not wanting whatever it is you’re supposed to inherit.